RV Repair 101 - How to Fix Common RV Problems

 Projects to tackle on your own

-There are certain tasks that even the least handy among us can most likely tackle by ourselves.
+There are certain tasks that even the greenest or least handy among us can most likely tackle by ourselves.
 In fact, owning an RV often involves a little ingenuity on the roadside when small trouble arises.
 The following are all excellent DIY projects that will help maintain your RV without jeopardizing the safety and integrity of your ride.

 Replace lights